osamja/my-personal-website/docs/sprint.md

 ------------------------------------
 TODO
-  - Add Peru video as link to it's travel page (1 pt)
-  - Google Lighthouse: Ensure no errors are logged to console (2 pt)
-  - Publish New Orleans trip video (5 pts)
   - Record Why Georgia (2 pts)

 ------------------------------------
 IN PROGRESS

 ------------------------------------
 TEST

 ------------------------------------
 DONE
   - Make a writeup about re-creating my personal website
+  - Publish New Orleans trip video (5 pts)
+  - Add Peru video as link to it's travel page (1 pt)
+  - [SPIKE] Google Lighthouse: Ensure no errors are logged to console (2 pt)

 ------------------------------------